ROBOTIS-GIT/emanual/docs/en/parts/sensor/mgss-10.md

 4. VCC (3.3V)
 5. Not used

-`Caution` Cables can may be damaged when not properly connected (i.e. wrong orientation), or use of excessive force during connection.
+**CAUTION** : Cables can may be damaged when not properly connected (i.e. wrong orientation), or use of excessive force during connection.
 {: .notice--warning}

-`Caution` Make connections to the controlled while unpowered.
+**CAUTION** : Make connections to the controlled while unpowered.
 Making connections while the controller is powered may cause it to malfunction or/and damage.
 {: .notice--warning}

 # [Tutorials](#tutorials)